officialtroller/public-scripts/README.md

 Most of them are just copy-pasted from other/old scripts and modified.

 Source is free to use/modify with credits (although i know you guys wont do it anyways).

+For Bugs or other questions join my [Discord Server](https://discord.gg/JFCXza3tnd).